Culture of Kerala

-Kerala traces its non-prehistoric cultural genesis to its membership (around the AD 3rd century) in a vaguely defined historical region known as Thamizhagom — a land defined by a common Tamil culture and encompassing the Chera, Chola, and Pandya kingdoms.
-At that time, the music, dance, language (first Dravida Bhasha — "Dravidian language" — then Tamil), and Sangam (a vast corpus of Tamil literature composed between 1,500–2,000 years ago) found in Kerala were all similar to that found in the rest of Thamizhagom (today's Tamil Nadu).
+Kerala traces its non-prehistoric cultural genesis to its membership (around the AD 3rd century) in a vaguely defined historical region known as Thamizhagom – a land defined by a common Tamil culture and encompassing the Chera, Chola, and Pandya kingdoms.
+At that time, the music, dance, language (first Dravida Bhasha – "Dravidian language (possibly Proto-Tamil)" – then Tamil), and Sangam (a vast corpus of Tamil literature composed between 1,500–2,000 years ago) found in Kerala were all similar to that found in the rest of Thamizhagom (today's Tamil Nadu).
 The culture of Kerala evolved through the Sanskritization of Dravidian ethos, revivalism of religious movements and reform movements against caste discrimination.

-Kerala showcases a culture unique to itself developed through accommodation, acculturation and assimilation of various faculties of civilized lifestyle.
+Strong communitarian values, wit, and an appreciation for social progressivism are commonly associated with Malayali culture.

 Performing arts

 Native traditions of classical performing arts include koodiyattom, a form of Sanskrit drama or theatre and a UNESCO-designated Human Heritage Art.
 Kathakali (from katerumbu ("story") and kali ("performance")) is a 500-year-old form of dance-drama that interprets ancient epics; a popularized offshoot of kathakali is Kerala natanam (developed in the 20th century by dancer Guru Gopinath).
 Meanwhile, koothu is a more light-hearted performance mode, akin to modern stand-up comedy; an ancient art originally confined to temple sanctuaries, it was later popularized by Mani Madhava Chakyar.
 Other Keralite performing arts include mohiniyaattam ("dance of the enchantress"), which is a type of graceful choreographed dance performed by women and accompanied by musical vocalizations.
 Thullal, Thirayattam, padayani, and theyyam are other important Keralite performing arts.
 Thirayattam is one of the most outstanding Ethnic art of Kerala.
 This vibrant ritualistic annual performing art form enacted in courtyards of "Kaavukal"(sacred groves) and village shrine.

 Kerala also has several tribal and folk art forms.
-For example, Kummattikali is the famous colorful mask-dance of South Malabar, performed during the festival of Onam.
+For example, Kummattikali, the colorful mask-dance of South Malabar, is performed during the festival of Onam.
 The Kannyar Kali dances (also known as Desathukali) are fast-moving, militant dances attuned to rhythmic devotional folk songs and asuravadyas.
-Also important are various performance genres that are Islam- or Christianity-themed.
+Other performance genres have ties to Christianity or Islam.
 These include oppana, which is widely popular among Keralite Muslims and is native to Malabar.
 Oppana incorporates group dance accompanied by the beat of rhythmic hand-clapping and Vishal vocalizations.

-Margam Kali is one of the ancient round group dance of Kerala practiced by Saint Thomas Christians.
+Margam Kali is a round group dance of Kerala practiced by Saint Thomas Christians.

 However, many of these native art forms largely play to tourists or at youth festivals and are not as popular among ordinary Keralites.
-Thus, more contemporary forms — including those heavily based on the use of often risqué and politically incorrect mimicry and parody — have gained considerable mass appeal in recent years.
+Thus, more contemporary forms – including those heavily based on the use of often risqué and politically incorrect mimicry and parody – have gained considerable mass appeal in recent years.
 Indeed, contemporary artists often use such modes to mock socioeconomic elites.
 In recent decades, Malayalam cinema, yet another mode of widely popular artistic expression, have provided a distinct and indigenous Keralite alternative to both Bollywood and Hollywood.